Hamadryas februa

 Behavior

-rest on tree trunks; specific trees used for resting have been documented relative to locations. feed on host plant vegetative structures.
-Females are more dispersive than males based on . amount affects body mass allocation: both sexes increase mass with decreasing habitat amount, with females showing more pronounced response including increased total mass and loading while decreasing thorax allocation.
+rest on tree trunks; specific trees used for resting have been documented relative to plant locations.
+Larvae feed on host plant vegetative structures.
+Females are more dispersive than males based on . amount affects body mass allocation: both sexes increase mass with decreasing habitat amount, with females showing more pronounced response including increased total mass and wing loading while decreasing thorax allocation.

 Ecological Role